CMoyuer/VRChatAvatarSDK3Container/README.md

 ## Tips
  - VRCSDK folder must be deleted before installation.
- - This plugin will not automatically add ScriptingDefineSymbols, you can add it manually if needed.
+ - This plugin will not automatically add "VRC_SDK_VRCSDK3" to ScriptingDefineSymbols, you can add it manually if needed.

 ## Support list
  - Supported local variable